trillek-team/trillek-computer/README.md

  - Initial 128KiB RAM at address 0x000000- 0x01FFFF
  - RAM expandable with modules of 128KiB to a total of 1 MiB of RAM (0x000000-0x0FFFFF)
- - CPUs are connected by a CPU board (actually TR3200 and DCPU-16N) to the mother board.
+ - CPUs are connected by a CPU board (actually basic TR3200) to the mother board.
 Only one CPU can be connected to the computer at same time (no multi-processor setups)
  - CPU Clock speed could be 1Mhz , 500 Khz, 200 Khz and 100Khz (actually we
    work with 100Khz, but we expect to allow higher speeds).
-CPU clock speed in KHz can be read at address 0x11E050 (I/O port 0xE050 on DCPU-16N)
+CPU clock speed in KHz can be read at address 0x11E050
  - Devices use a fixed clock of 100Khz (thinking to change it to 50 KHz) if they need to do something periodically or sync stuff.
  - Devices are [memory mapped](http://en.wikipedia.org/wiki/Memory-mapped_I/O).